Skrylar/ImpromptuModular/README.md

 ## Known issues <a id="known-issues"></a>
-For sequencers and clock modules, it is advisable to have a core audio module added to your patch and assigned to a sound card in order for the timing and response delays in the user interface to be of the proper duration.
+For sequencers and clock modules, it is advisable to have a core audio module added to your patch and assigned to a sound device in order for the timing and response delays in the user interface to be of the proper duration.
 This is a [known artifact](https://github.com/VCVRack/Rack/issues/919) in VCV Rack.